Best AI SEO Tools in 2026: 11 Platforms Tested and Compared

 The AI content editor scores your drafts against top-ranking pages, similar to Surfer but bundled into the broader platform.
 The AI Visibility feature tracks your brand's presence across major AI search platforms - not just Google AI Overviews but also ChatGPT, Perplexity, and others.
 For agencies that need to report on AI search to clients, this matters.

 The AI features are less mature than Semrush's.
 The content suggestions can feel generic, and the backlink database is smaller than Ahrefs.
-But at $65/month for the base plan, SE Ranking delivers 80% of what the premium tools offer at a third of the price.
-If budget is a real constraint, start here and upgrade later if you outgrow it.
+AI visibility tracking requires a higher-tier plan or add-on - check SE Ranking's current pricing page as plans have been updated in 2026.
+At the entry level SE Ranking delivers strong SEO coverage at a fraction of the Semrush price.
+Start here and upgrade later if you outgrow it.

 BrightEdge is an enterprise platform that has moved aggressively into AI search tracking.
 While most tools focus on traditional organic rankings, BrightEdge tracks how your content appears in AI Overviews and other generative search features.